-Figure 30.40.
+Figure 30.39.
 The forces are applied at the intersection point.

-30.21 Mortar Contact
+30.23 Mortar Contact

-The Mortar contact was originally implemented as a forming contact intended for stamping analysis but has since then evolved to become a general purpose contact algorithm for implicit time integration.
-The Mortar option is today available for automatic singleand surface-to-surface contacts with proper edge treatment, beam contact, and optional features include tie, tiebreak and interference.
-Contact is often the one feature that overturns the implicit performance, so to facilitate debugging of the Mortar contacts there is substantial information on penetrations written to the LS-DYNA message files.
-The Mortar contact is a penalty based segment-to-segment contact with finite element consistent coupling between the non-matching discretization of the two sliding surfaces and the implementation is based on Puso and Laursen [2004a,b].
-This consistency, together with a differentiable penalty function for penetrating and sliding segments, assert the continuity and (relative) smoothness in contact forces that is appealing when running implicit analyses.
-The algorithm is primarily focusing on accuracy and robustness, and the involved calculations associated with this aim make it expensive enough to be first and foremost recommended for implicit analysis.
-There are numerous details in the implementation that simply cannot be explained without making the presentation incomprehensible, the intention here is to summarize the general concepts of the theory behind the implementation and draw upon this to make some general recommendations on usage.
+Mortar contact was initially implemented as a forming contact intended for stamping analysis.
+It has since become a general-purpose contact algorithm for implicit time integration.
+Mortar contact is available for automatic single and surface-to-surface contacts.
+It features proper edge treatment, beam contact, and optional features, including tied, tiebreak, and interference.
+Contact is often the one feature that hinders implicit performance.
+Thus, the LS-DYNA message files contain substantial information on penetrations to facilitate debugging of Mortar contacts.

+Mortar contact is a penalty-based segment-to-segment contact with finite-element-consistent coupling between the non-matching discretizations of the two sliding surfaces.
+The implementation is based on Puso and Laursen [2004a,b].
+This consistency, together with a differentiable penalty function for penetrating and sliding segments, enforces the continuity and (relative) smoothness in contact forces that is appealing when running implicit analyses.
+The algorithm primarily focuses on accuracy and robustness.
+The calculations associated with this aim make it expensive enough to be recommended for implicit analysis first and foremost.

+The implementation includes numerous details that cannot be explained without making the presentation incomprehensible.
+The intention here is to summarize the general concepts of the theory behind the implementation and draw upon this to make general recommendations on usage.

-30.21.1 Kinematics
+30.23.1 Kinematics

-The Mortar contact is theoretically treated as a generalized finite element where each element in this context consists of a pair of contact segments.
-The friction model in the Mortar contact is a standard Coulomb friction law.
-Each of the two segments has its isoparametric representation inherited from the underlying finite element formulation, so the coordinates for the slave and master segments can be written
+Mortar contact is theoretically treated as a generalized finite element where each element in this context consists of a pair of contact segments.
+Mortar contact models friction with a standard Coulomb friction law.
+Each of the two segments inherits its isoparametric representation from the underlying finite element formulation, so the coordinates for the tracked and reference segments can be written as: